fleschutz/PowerShell/Docs/FAQ.md

 Why use PowerShell?
 -------------------
-✔️ it's **powerful**: fully control your computer
+✔️ it's **powerful** - fully control your computer

-✔️ it's **cross-platform**: available for Linux, Mac OS and Windows
+✔️ it's **cross-platform** - available for Linux, Mac OS and Windows

-✔️ it's **open-source and free**: see the Github repository at https://github.com/PowerShell/PowerShell
+✔️ it's **open-source and free** - see the Github repository at https://github.com/PowerShell/PowerShell

-✔️ it's **easy to learn**: see the tutorial for beginners at https://www.guru99.com/powershell-tutorial.html
+✔️ it's **easy to learn** - see the tutorial for beginners at https://www.guru99.com/powershell-tutorial.html

-✔️ it's **fully documented**: see the PowerShell documentation at https://docs.microsoft.com/en-us/powershell/
+✔️ it's **fully documented** - see the PowerShell documentation at https://docs.microsoft.com/en-us/powershell/

 How to get PowerShell?